redwoodjs/redwood/docs/docs/auth/dbauth.md

 :::info
 If you setup dbAuth and generated login/signup pages with the `--webAuthn` key then all of these steps have already been done for you!
 As described in the post-setup instructions you just need to add the required fields to your `User` model, create a `UserCredential` model, and you're ready to go!

-If you didn't use the `--webAuthn` flag, but decided you now want WebAuthn, you could run the setup and genrator commands again with the `--force` flag to overwrite your existing files.
+If you didn't use the `--webAuthn` flag, but decided you now want WebAuthn, you could run the setup and generator commands again with the `--force` flag to overwrite your existing files.
 Any changes you made will be overwritten, but if you do a quick diff in git you should be able to port over most of your changes.
 :::

 ### Schema Updates